andrewsmhay/brisket/README.md

 ##Brisket - because the data is better when it's cooked low and slow

 ###About
-This repository serves as a collection of frontend scripts to control <a href="https://github.com/robertdavidgraham" target="new">Robert David Graham</a>'s asynchronous TCP port scanner, <a href="https://github.com/robertdavidgraham/masscan" target="new">masscan</a>.
-From the masscan page:

-> It produces results similar to nmap, the most famous port scanner.
-Internally, it operates
-> more like scanrand, unicornscan, and ZMap, using asynchronous transmission.
-The major
-> difference is that it's faster than these other scanners.
-In addition, it's more flexible,
-> allowing arbitrary address ranges and port ranges.

 The primary purpose of this application is to scan, store, and prepare Cloud Server Provider (CSP) guest/instance/host data for further statistical and trend analysis.